Unraveling Syntax: Language Modeling and the Substructure of Grammars: The Fundamental Relation of Language Modeling and Subgrammars

 To illustrate Theorem \ref{theorem:expectedrecurrence}, consider a simple CFG with two rules:

 The expected recursion is $\mathbb{E}[R] = 2(1-p)$.
-Assuming the language model understands composition, we then have that the KL-divergence is $C/(2p-1)$ where $C$ is some constant.
-We train a small transformer over this language with increasing $p \in (0.5, 1]$, demonstrating qualitatively the non-linear (inverse proportional) growth of KL-divergence as $p$ (the probability of \emph{not} recursing) approaches $0.5$).
-A visual representation can be found in Appendix \ref{fig:impact_prob_of_recursion}.
+Assuming the language model is context-insensitive, then the KL-divergence is $C/(2p-1)$ for some constant $C$.
+We train a small transformer over this language with increasing $p \in (0.5, 1]$, demonstrating qualitatively the non-linear (inverse proportional) growth of KL-divergence as $p$ (the prob. of \emph{no} recursion) approaches $0.5$; see Figure \ref{fig:impact_prob_of_recursion} in Appendix \ref{subseq:recursive_decomp}.
+Finally, we use similar experiments to visualize loss decomposition for a grammar with many nested subgrammars (i.e. the DAG is a line), and for outer subgrammars, in Figure \ref{fig:learning_behavior_subgrammar}.